Greater coucal: Breeding

 Haemosporidia closely related to those that cause malaria have been found in their red blood cells.
 One species, Haemoproteus centropi, is described from cuckoos such as Clamator jacobinus and Centropus sinensis and is spread by mosquitoes.
 Immature Haemaphysalis ticks have been found feeding on greater coucals.

 In culture

 The bird is associated with many superstitions and beliefs.
 The deep calls are associated with spirits and omens.
+In Bengal, there was a belief that monocled cobras (known as keutia) had no males and that they mated with male greater coucals.

 In British India, it was noted that new-recruits to India often mistook it for a pheasant and shot it to find it "evil flavoured" giving it the nickname of "Griff's pheasant".

 The flesh was once eaten as a folk cure for tuberculosis and pulmonary ailments.